abalone88/rocnreg/README.md

 ## License

-`rocnreg` was created by Massimo Wu.
+`rocnreg` was created by              .
 It is licensed under the terms of the MIT license.

 ## Credits